This section contains information about security for Cloud Native PostgreSQL, that are analyzed at 3 different layers: Code, Container and Cluster.

 postgres superuser and the database owner.

-See the "Secrets" section in the "Architecture" page.
+See the "Secrets" section in the "Architecture" page for more information.

 You can use those files to configure application access to the database.